f32by/dumb-browser/README.md

 # Installation

-## 1. [Recommended] Build from Sources

-It's impossible to build Dumb Browser via GitHub Actions due to GitHub free account's resource limitations.
-Please build on your own or wait for official binaries.

-Tested on following OS:
-1. macOS 11.2.1
-2. Windows 10 1909 18363.1082
+Tested on macOS 11.3 Beta 7 (20E5229a).
+Windows is not tested and build may fail.

 ### Prerequisites

-Android: Currently not supported.

 Windows: [Building Dumb Browser for Windows](docs/windows.md)